National Assembly Complex: White House

 The White House is the conspicuously-dominant central building in the National Assembly Complex directly opposite the Ceremonial Plaza, it hosts the Red Chamber for the Senate to the east and the Green Chamber for the House of Representatives (Nigeria) to the west and serviced by a central atrium.
 The building is ceremonially covered by a green dome with the Coat of Arms of the Federal Republic of Nigeria mounted on the dome.
 The massive Aso Rock stands in the background.
-The building has a gross floor area of 40,400 square metres.
+The building has a gross floor area of 40,400 m2.

 Electrical and mechanical installation include Central air-conditioning system, CCTV, access control system, fire detection and fire fighting system.

 Bola Tinubu Building

 The National Assembly Complex also hosts the National Assembly Library and Resource Centre.
 The construction of the edifice started during the 9th Assembly of the National Assembly presided over by Senate President Ahmed Lawan and House Speaker Femi Gbajabiamila, and was completed and commissioned in May 2024.
 The National Assembly Library and Resource Centre building was named after Bola Tinubu.